Workforce Development Programs

 Course Fee: Initial Course $150 / Refresher Course $85

-ACLS is an advanced, instructor-led classroom course that highlights the importance of team dynamics and communication, systems of care and immediate post-cardiac arrest care.
-It also covers airway management and related pharmacology.
-In this course, skills are taught in large, group sessions and small, group learning and testing stations where case-based scenarios are presented.
+AHA’s ACLS courses highlight the importance of team dynamics and communication, systems of care and immediate post-cardiac arrest care.
+The course also covers airway management and related pharmacology.

 Leadership Initiatives @ the Costa Leadership Institute